kedster/OwlONC/README.md

 ## Contributing
 Pull requests welcome!
 For major changes, please open an issue first to discuss what you would like to change.

+## Examples
+This repository includes example input files in the samples/ directory:

+Format	File	Description
+JSON	sample.json	Array of patient objects
+XML	sample.xml	Same patient data in XML format
+SQLite	sample.db	patients table with 2 rows
+OWL/RDF	sample.owl	Minimal ontology describing patients
+To test the system:

+Launch the app (python app.py)

+Upload one of the sample files via the web interface

+View the converted RDF output